-TG-75 cartridges can be stored at room temperature, approx. 20°C (68°F), with a shelf life of 15 months from time of delivery.
+TG-75 cartridges can be stored at room temperature (~20°C or 68°F) with a shelf life of 15 months from time of delivery.
 To increase the shelf life of the material, the cartridges can be placed in a fridge or freezer.
 The lower temperature increases the shelf life of the unmixed components to 30 months from time of delivery.

-Storage at lower temperatures, -10°C to -20°C (14°F to -4°F) may cause the adhesive to crystallize or solidify, giving the product the appearance of a hazy liquid or waxy semi-solid.
+Storage at lower temperatures (-10°C to -20°C or 14°F to -4°F) may cause the adhesive to crystallize or solidify, giving the product the appearance of a hazy liquid or waxy semi-solid.
 Crystallization is not an indication of material problems and does not affect the performance of the material.
-However, crystallization MUST be reversed before usage, otherwise Parts A and B should not be mixed.
+However, Components A & B should not be mixed if it is suspected to be crystallized.